OpenDroneMap/ODMSemantic3D/README.md

 Datasets are automatically trained and evaluated with [OpenPointClass](https://github.com/uav4geo/OpenPointClass) and the latest AI models can be downloaded from the [releases](https://github.com/OpenDroneMap/ODMSemantic3D/releases) page.

+The resulting models are used to improve the automated classifier in [ODM](https://github.com/OpenDroneMap/ODM).

 ## Contribute a point cloud

 We recommend to process an image dataset with [ODM](https://github.com/OpenDroneMap/ODM) or [WebODM](https://github.com/OpenDroneMap/WebODM) and turn on the `pc-classify` option, which will automatically attempt to assign classification values to a point cloud.
 It's easier than starting from scratch.